Hyperfoil/Horreum/docs/site/content/en/docs/Reference/horreum-clients.md

 ## Prerequisites

-In the below sections you can find some usage examples for both clients, the only precondition is that you must have Horreum server up and running (and accessible).
+In the below sections you can find some usage examples for both clients, here the prerequisites to properly running below examples:

+1. You must have Horreum server up and running (and accessible).
 You can find more details on how to setup Horreum server in the [Get Started](/docs/tutorials/get-started) section.
+2. Generate an API key following these [instructions](/docs/tasks/api-keys/#api-key-creation).
+Then replace `HUSR_00000000_0000_0000_0000_000000000000` with your generated key.

 ## Python Client